 If you’ve gotten in trouble behind the wheel in Colorado, you could be ordered by the court to file for an SR-22.

-Here’s a look at how you can get and maintain an SR-22 in the Centennial State.
+Here’s a look at how you can get and maintain an SR-22 in Colorado.

 Compare car insurance providers

 Find the best rates from insurance providers near you or learn more about state minimums and other requirements in the comprehensive guide to Colorado car insurance.

 Do I need SR-22 insurance in Colorado?

 Your state DMV will let you know if you need to file an SR-22.
 In Colorado, you may need to file for an SR-22 if:

 - You’re convicted of a DUI.

 - The state restricts or revokes your license.